asgerf/parsejs.dart/README.md

 - `firstLine`: The line number to associate with the first line of code.
 Default is 1.
 Useful if code was extracted from an HTML file, and you prefer absolute line numbers.
 - `handleNoise`: If true, parser will try to ignore hash bangs and HTML comment tags surrounding the source code.
 Default is true.
 - `annotate`: If true, parser will initialize `Node.parent`, `Scope.environment`, and `Name.scope`, to simplify subsequent AST analysis.
 Default is true.
+- `parseAsExpression`: If true, the input will be parsed as an expression statement.